ceresnik/CodingArena/README.md

 Every turn each bot chooses one turn action to be performed for specified input parameters (your bot, enemies, battlefield).

 ### TurnAction
-A bot chooses turn action (e.g. move, attack, idle).
+A bot chooses turn action (e.g. move, attack, ...).

 | Turn Action           | Result       | Energy Cost |
 |:----------------------|-------------:|------------:|